NYPL/locations-app/public/scripts/components/nypl_alerts/README.md

     **location._embedded.alerts** represents an object that contains a list of alerts.
     This is a required field within the directive in order to render all location specific alerts.

-5. Import NYPL Alerts styling to your application (optional):
+5. Import NYPL Alerts styling into your application (optional):

     #### GRUNT
     * Using **grunt-contrib-concat**